-Some call it the food of the poorest, for some it’s the best vegetarian Polish food.
-Kapusta with split peas (kapusta z grochem) is definitely worth trying.
+Some call it the food of the poorest, for some, it’s the best vegetarian Polish food.
+Kapusta with beans or split peas (kapusta z grochem) is definitely worth trying.

 I absolutely love it!
-My grandma who is almost 90 years old makes sauerkraut and peas best.
-She has kapusta z grochem recipe from her mom.
-She said that when she thinks of her childhood, eating this dish is the first thing that pops into her head.
+My grandma made sauerkraut and peas best.
+She had kapusta z grochem recipe from her mom.
+She said that when she thought of her childhood, eating this dish was the first thing that popped into her head.

 My Grandma’s Story

 If you are not interested in reading this, just skip till the end, where you will find kapusta z grochem recipe.
 I think my grandma’s story is worth sharing though.

 She was born and raised in a small Polish village, before World War II.
 They were one of the richest families in Zabratówka (her dad owned a shop) but still she remembers running barefoot in the winter.
 She said all kids needed to be very fast, otherwise, their feet may freeze to the ground.